devfile/devfile-web/libs/docs/src/docs/no-version/building-a-custom-devfile-registry.md

 ### Additional resources

-- For information on deploying the devfile index container image, see {% docs-link section="Registry" title="Deploying a devfile registry" text="deploying a devfile registry" /%}.
+- For information on deploying the devfile index container image, see [deploying a devfile registry](./deploying-a-devfile-registry).